Open-MBEE/exec-cameo-mdk/README.md

 ## Usage

-Documentation can be accessed [online](src/main/dist/manual) or offline in CSM from the main menu "Help" > "Other Documentation" > "MDK [...]
-UserGuide".
+The latest user documentation can be accessed online: https://mdk.readthedocs.io/latest

 # Contributing